On this page

 - Safe handling, use, and disposal of materials containing silica

-- Personal hygiene facilities and practices: Clean washing facilities, and eating facilities should be provided.
-Note that keeping clothing clean is important as dust can remain on clothing.
-Exposure can occur when the clothing is moved or removed and the dust enters the air again.
+- Personal hygiene facilities and practices: Provide clean washing facilities and eating facilities.
+Note: keeping clothing clean is important as dust can remain on clothing.
+Exposure can occur when clothes are handled, put on, or taken off causing the dust to become airborne.

-- Education and training: Provide workers with appropriate information and instruction on the hazards posed by crystalline free silica, measures needed to reduce or control exposures to acceptable levels, and the need for worker co-operation in seeing that the controls are put into action effectively.
+- Education and training: Provide workers with information and instruction on the hazards posed by free crystalline silica, what measures have been implemented to reduce or control exposures to acceptable levels, and the need for worker cooperation in complying with controls.

 Medical surveillance programs can be used to track the effects of exposure to silica.
 It can help protect the health of workers by:

-- Identifying workers with conditions that may be aggravated by exposure to silica and establishing baseline measures for determining changes in health.
+- Identifying workers with conditions that may be aggravated by exposure to silica and establishing medical baseline for determining changes in health.

 - Evaluating the effect of silica on workers.